Tag Archives: romantic sci-fi

 All because I was Entered in the Alien Bride Lottery…

-I generally like the Mars Needs Women trope, in a cheesy sci-fi sort of way.
-And I’ve read Margo Bond Collins books before.
+I generally like the Mars Needs Women trope in a cheesy sci-fi sort of way.
+And I’ve read Margo Bond Collins’ books before.
 They’re usually fluffy, silly fun; nothing deep but enjoyable.
 And this book was competently written.
 However, I did not like it.
 Partly because I didn’t like what Collins did with the story and partly because there wasn’t enough development that I could come to accept what Collins did with the story.

 Here’s the thing.
 It’s not at all uncommon that the women in a Mars Needs Women trope get taken from their life on Earth to live among the aliens.
 That’s kind of the whole shtick.
 And some authors pull it off well enough that it isn’t quite as rage-inducing as it can be.
-And some author make a hash of it, such that you can’t ever come around to forgiving the alien for what they did to her.
+And some authors make a hash of it, such that you can’t ever come around to forgiving the alien for what they did to her.
 And some, like Collins here, do something even worse, in my opinion.
 They make their female character decide they want to give it all up to go pop out babies for their alien husbands.
 And, in order for this to be worth a plot, the woman has to have something to be giving up. it doesn’t work if she has no life to speak of.

 And this is what I didn’t and don’t like.
 Collins gives us a woman who is in university, has goals, dreams, and a life plan.
 And then she very quickly decides to give it all up to run off and play broodmare to an alien.
 But the underlying message is the same old patriarchal claptrap women are always subtly fed.
 Those goals of education and a meaningful career aren’t really women’s true purpose, being a wife and mother is her proper role.
-And this is reinforced in these stories by how quickly the female characters see the the error of their ways, see how much better life would be as a wife and mother instead educated or with a career and course correct, by giving up their own hard earned lives to play second fiddle to a man.
+And this is reinforced in these stories by how quickly the female characters see the the error of their ways, see how much better life would be as a wife and mother instead educated or with a career and course correct, by giving up their own hard-earned lives to play second fiddle to a man.

-No matter how you restructure the plot in various books, this is the moral of a lot of romance stories and it crops up frequently in the Mars Needs Woman trope.
+No matter how you restructure the plot in various books, this is the moral of a lot of romance stories, and it crops up frequently in the Mars Needs Woman trope.
 The trick for the author is to make it not so blatant that women (like myself) who value education and a career don’t feel slapped in the face for our “wrong choices.” *Insert eye-roll.* Collins failed in this.

 [Spoiler ahead] She tried, I’ll give her that.
 The H is lovely and wanted to find a way for the h to accomplish her goals.
 And they did find a way for her to finish her degree as a distance student, which is more than some authors offer their female characters.
 But what good would that really be on an alien planet?
-And in the end it doesn’t negate the fact that we were given a female character who has to choose between the educational goals she set for herself and has worked entered in the alien bride lottery photohard for and a man.
+And in the end, it doesn’t negate the fact that we were given a female character who has to choose between the educational goals she set for herself and has worked entered in the alien bride lottery photohard for and a man.
 Then, without a second thought, tossed her own goals aside to take up the mantle of support to a male.
 (The finishing of the degree did not come up until after she’d made this choice.)

-*Yawn.* Yawn because it’s been written a million times before in support of patriarchal norms and yawn because it required exactly zero creativity.
+*Yawn.* Yawn because it’s been written a million times before in support of patriarchal norms, and yawn because it required exactly zero creativity.
 Collins seems to have made exactly zero effort to give us anything new and interesting.

 So, I think I’m done with this series.